power88w/Centric_Frontend_project/README.md

 - I can get here through the navigation bar by clicking the River button, (the place where I am is currently highlighted black)
 - In the central part of the page  I can find descriptions of rivers available in Midland,  also I can find photos and places on the map where is best access to rivers (maps can be navigated freely)
-- At the bottom easly i can find buttons for the social media.
+- At the bottom I can easly find buttons for the social media.
 - I can go directly from the navigation bar to Home, Species, Gallery, Contact, or go to the social media in the lower right corner.